Chart Color Schemes

 Mount Claremont has a typical household mix, with a higher-than-average median household size

-Family households constitute 73.9% of all households, including 40.9% couples with children, 24.0% couples without children, and 9.0% single parent families.
-Non-family households comprise the remaining 26.1%, with lone person households at 24.1% and group households making up 1.8%.
-The median household size is 2.7 people, larger than the Greater Perth average of 2.6.
+Family households account for 73.9% of all households, including 40.9% couples with children, 24.0% couples without children, and 9.0% single parent families.
+Non-family households constitute the remaining 26.1%, with lone person households at 24.1% and group households comprising 1.8%.
+The median household size is 2.7 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households